 For those who are still getting used to the pronunciation and word association (perhaps those who are learning from another language or learning through school), there is a Food Video Dictionary that I thought was a lot of fun.
 This video dictionary also provides audio for guidance.
 From here, you can also switch the language of the site- I switched it to Spanish -since I am working on enhancing my Spanish skills.
 I ran across a word I wasn’t familiar with, “clabber,” and like a true librarian used my search tools to look up more information on the food, delighted to see the description also contained photos!

 Not everyone is comfortable or familiar with online databases, and that's where your local librarians can help.
 Come in and use our computers or WiFi, or give us a call, and if you get stuck or need help getting started you can ask the reference librarian and we can assist.
-Or, if you think you will need more uninterrupted, one-on-one help, then book a librarian or book a tech tutor appointment, and we can work with you individually.
+Or, if you think you will need more uninterrupted, one-on-one help, then book a tech tutor appointment, and we can work with you individually.
 We like to encourage as much learning and hands-on experience as possible, so come with your notes, prepare to take more notes, and we can guide you through it so you can feel comfortable working on your own!

 Up Next: Exploring LiLI - Chilton Library